phonez/grad_project/phase_01_generation_of_database/README.md

 * `gaussian_opt`      bool, if True, use Gaussian 09 for the structure optimization of a dipeptide molecule; if False, use MMFF force field for optimization in rdkit from ./scripts/step_00_gen_dipeptide.py.
 False as default.
 * `check_params`      bool, if True, use pyrosetta to dump pdb to check if params file works.
 False as default.
 * `makerotlib`        str, name of the path of MakeRotLib app for the generation of rotlib file.
 An empty string as default.
 * `clean`             bool, if True, remove intermediate files.
-True as default.
+False as default.

 ```
 cd scripts